MaayanLab/prismexp/README.md

 | verbose | bool | True | Whether to print progress messages. |

-### II) Calculate average correlation of genes to gene sets for given gene set library
+### II) Calculate average correlations between a gene and a gene set for given gene set library

-This is the feature generation step.
-PrismExp will iterate over the previously generated correlation matrices and compute the average correlation (features) for the given gene set library.
-Features are required for model training and also prediction.
-For training a good library is GO Biological Processes.
+This is the feature step.
+PrismEXP will iterate over the previously generated correlation matrices and compute the average correlation (features) for the given gene set library.
+Features are required for model training and also for making prediction.
+For example, training with the GO Biological Processes library is demostarted below:

 ```python
 import prismx as px